 Below you will find a list of frequently asked questions.

 Before starting the test, the patient should be fasting (minimum 6 hours).
 Increased blood glucose level (over 160 mg%) is a contraindication to the test, because the images obtained at that time are non-diagnostic and poor in quality, due to the high background from the surrounding tissues.
 24 h before the test, a low carbohydrate diet is recommended, strong physical effort should be avoided, alcohol should not be consumed and tobacco products should not be smoked.
 The patient must be well hydrated before performing the test.
 It is recommended to drink a large amount of still water (no taste, no additives, no sugar), because the marker is mainly excreted through the urinary system.
 Thus, the exposure to ionizing radiation is reduced and the excretion of the radiotracer from the body is accelerated.
-Empty the bladder before PET MR and after acquisition.
+It is recommended to empty the bladder before PET MRI and after acquisition.
 After the test, it is recommended to avoid contact with pregnant women and small children for about 24 h.

 Each time a decision about qualifying a patient is made by a medical doctor based on a medical history.
 According to our standards, patients receive a free qualification of a doctor specializing in nuclear medicine.
-It should be remembered that each PET MR examination is associated with exposure to ionizing radiation (although the exposure is minimal, ionizing radiation should be used only in justified cases).
+It should be remembered that each PET MRI examination is associated with exposure to ionizing radiation (although the exposure is minimal, ionizing radiation should be used only in justified cases).
 In such cases, the ALARA principle is used – as low as reasonably achievable (as small doses of ionizing radiation as reasonably possible).
 Always diagnostic or therapeutic benefits obtained using an isotope must overcome the risk of exposure to ionizing radiation.
 Therefore, our specialists will evaluate and indicate the most beneficial diagnostic tests from the point of view of the patient’s health.

 - study of the physiology and metabolism of lesions (and not only their anatomy) in the course of diseases with excessive glucose uptake contained in the given marker,